tent284991/PHP-2550-Project-Collection/README.md

 My sincere gratitude to Dr. Alice Paul for her exceptional teaching and unwavering support.
 Her guidences have profoundly shaped my perspective across a broad spectrum.

-**Project I**: Investigating the Effects of Age, Sex, and Environmental Conditions on Marathon Performance Across the Lifespan
+**Project I**: Investigating the Effects of Age, Sex, and Environmental Conditions on Marathon Performance

 **Project II**: Identifying Key Predictors and Moderators of Smoking Cessation Outcomes in Adults with Major Depressive Disorder